MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/context-persistence.md

 ## Overview of Azure context objects

 Azure contexts are PowerShell objects representing your active subscription to run commands against, and the authentication information needed to connect to an Azure cloud.
-With Azure contexts, Azure PowerShell doesn't need to re-authenticate your account each time you switch subscriptions.
+With Azure contexts, Azure PowerShell doesn't need to reauthenticate your account each time you switch subscriptions.
 An Azure context consists of:

 * The _account_ that was used to sign in to Azure with [Connect-AzAccount](/powershell/module/az.accounts/connect-azaccount).
 Azure contexts treat users, application IDs, and service principals the same from an account perspective.
-* The active _subscription_, a service agreement with Microsoft to create and run Azure resources, which is associated with a _tenant_.
+* The active _subscription_, a service agreement with Microsoft to create and run Azure resources, which are associated with a _tenant_.
 Tenants are often referred to as _organizations_ in documentation or when working with Active Directory.
 * A reference to a _token cache_, a stored authentication token for accessing an Azure cloud.
 Where this token is stored and how long it persists for is determined by the [context autosave settings](#save-azure-contexts-across-powershell-sessions)

-For more details on these terms, see [Azure Active Directory Terminology](/azure/active-directory/fundamentals/active-directory-whatis#terminology).
+For more information on these terms, see [Azure Active Directory Terminology](/azure/active-directory/fundamentals/active-directory-whatis#terminology).
 Authentication tokens used by Azure contexts are the same as other stored tokens that are part of a persistent session.

 When you sign in with `Connect-AzAccount`, at least one Azure context is created for your default subscription.
 The object returned by `Connect-AzAccount` is the default Azure context used for the rest of the PowerShell session.